Clover/Other Legumes

 Dynamite Medium Red Clover™

-Dynamite Medium Red Clover™ is a biennial legume with excellent winter hardiness, lasting 3-4 years under good management practices.
+Dynamite Medium Red Clover™ is a perennial legume with excellent winter hardiness, lasting 3-4 years under good management practices.
 It reaches a height of 12 to 18 inches and is generally used in hay or pasture settings.
 It has rapid spring growth to allow for multiple cuttings and grazing and produces excellent forage quality with above average yields.
 This variety is moderately resistant to northern anthracnose and powdery mildew and has some shade tolerance allowing for use as a cover crop in corn.

 Yellow Blossom SweetClover